CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router policy as-path-list \<list-id\>

-Configures the AS path access list to permit or deny routes according to the AS path.
+Sets the name of the AS path access list you want to use to match AS paths.

 **Usage**